IRS Red Flags and Audit Methods for Reasonable Compensation.

 How Does the IRS Distinguish Between Compensation and Distributions?

-When reviewing a tax return, the revenue agent looks at how the shareholder-employee contributed to the company’s profits.
+When reviewing a tax return, the IRS revenue agent looks at how the shareholder-employee contributed to the company’s profits.
 Generally, S corporation income comes from three sources:

 1. Services provided by employees who are shareholders,